Derivative principles for invariant ensembles: CONCLUDING REMARKS

 In the present work, we generalised the derivative principle on $\herm(n)$ matrices to the matrix spaces $M_\nu=\{i\o(n),i\usp(2n),{\rm Mat}(n,n+\nu)\}$, $ \herm_+(n)$ and $\U(n)$.
 Intriguingly, the differential operators involved are also found for P\'olya ensembles~\cite{FKK17,Ki19,KFI19,KK16,KK19,KR19,ZKF19} on the respective matrix spaces.
-Here, we would like to point out that the theory for P\'olya ensembles on $\U(n)$ has not been done, yet, but the derivative principal suggests a way how to do it.
+Here, we would like to point out that the theory for P\'olya ensembles on $\U(n)$ has not been done, yet, but the derivative principle suggests a way how to do it.
 A work considering this problem is currently in preparation.

-As we have shown, each of the derivative principles uniquely link the joint eigenvalue/singular value statistics with another quantity of the random matrix.
-For the additive matrix spaces, these quantities exhibit the nice property that they follow simple additive convolutions when adding to independent random matrices.
+As we have shown, each of the derivative principles uniquely link the joint eigenvalue/singular value statistics with another quantity of the random matrix for which classical multivariate probability theory applies.
+For the additive matrix spaces, these quantities exhibit the nice property that they follow simple additive convolutions when adding two independent random matrices.
 This allows for further studies like central limit theorems of invariant random matrix ensembles, but also computations of quantities like the level density or similar observables for general ensembles might be possible.

 To briefly summarise our proofs, we made use of the HCIZ-type integrals (HCIZ~\eqref{2.2.3}, Berezin-Karpelevich~\eqref{2.2.6}, and Gelfand-Na\u\i mark~\eqref{2.3.3}) in those matrix spaces.
 In this way, we could show that the respective spherical transforms of the joint eigenvalue/singular value distribution agrees with the multivariate transforms of other matrix quantities such as the Fourier or Hankel transform of the joint probability distribution of the diagonal or pseudo-diagonal matrix entries.
 We believe that this method can be carried over to other HCIZ-type integrals and similar discussions can be made.
 Recent studies of harmonic analysis on other matrix spaces are being discussed in~\cite{KFI19}, and a future work of this paper is to generalise our idea to those matrix spaces.